Laon: Early history

 Early in the twelfth century the communes of France set about emancipating themselves, and the history of the commune of Laon is one of the richest and most varied.
 Anselm of Laon's school for theology and exegesis rapidly became the most famous in Europe.
 The citizens had profited by a temporary absence of Bishop Gaudry to secure from his representatives a communal charter, but he, on his return, purchased from the king of France the revocation of this document, and recommenced his oppressions.
 The consequence was a revolt, in which the episcopal palace was burnt and the bishop and several of his partisans were put to death on 25 April 1112.
 The fire spread to Laon Cathedral, and reduced it to ashes.
 Uneasy at the result of their victory, the rioters went into hiding outside the town, which was anew pillaged by the people of the neighbourhood, eager to avenge the death of their bishop.

 Thereafter, French monarchs intervened as needed to settle disputes between the bishop and the townspeople until 1331, when the commune was abolished.
 In the latter stages of the 1337–1453 Hundred Years' War, Laon was captured by Philip, Duke of Burgundy; he relinquished control to his English allies, who held it until 1429 when it fell to Charles VII of France.
 The Catholic League used the town as a base during the French Wars of Religion; it was retaken by the former Huguenot Henry IV in August 1594.

 Modern history

 At the Revolution (1789) Laon permanently lost its rank as a bishopric.
 During the campaign of 1814, Napoleon tried in vain to dislodge Blücher and Bülow from it in the Battle of Laon.
+The Hôtel de Ville was completed in 1838.

 In 1870, during the Franco-Prussian War, an engineer blew up the powder magazine of the citadel at the moment when the German troops were entering the town.
 Many people died; and the cathedral and the old episcopal palace were damaged.
 It surrendered to a German force on 9 September 1870.

-In the fall of 1914, during World War I, German forces captured the town and held it until the Allied offensive in the summer of 1918.
+In the autumn of 1914, during World War I, German forces captured the town and held it until the Allied offensive in the summer of 1918.